-Internships for pre law students are an excellent way to understand if this is the right field for you.
-There are many careers that engage justice, and though being a lawyer brings you to the front lines of that calling, an internship might be telling there is another path you are more suited for.
-Some students move from law to social work, or something similar that will give them the tools to make a difference.
-Other students learn what kind of law they want to practice from their internship and subsequent field work, and walk away more tools to go after that dream.
+Internships for pre-law students are an excellent way to understand if this is the right field for you.
+There are many careers that engage justice, and though being a lawyer brings you to the front lines of that calling, an internship might be telling you there is another path you are more suited for.
+Some students move from law to social work or something similar that will give them the tools to make a difference.
+Other students learn what kind of law they want to practice from their internship and subsequent fieldwork, and walk away with more tools to go after that dream.
 There are never too many ways to prepare yourself for this path.
 Certainly, there is no dearth of programming to provide the skills to excel on your applications and move forward.

 - Best Value Community Colleges

 - Essential Guide to Online education in the USA

 - What are the Different Types of Law Degrees Offered?